daniellestewart/schriften/11-abraham.md

 He went to meet a man who was once His friend.
 He went to their secret place, but the man saw Him there and sheepishly closed the door on Him.
 He returned to his sin and rejected Jesus.

 He went to children that He loves to visit and play with.
-But their parents had given them devices that stole their ability to see Jesus or hear His voice.
+But parents have given them devices that steal their ability to see Jesus or hear His voice.
 He sat on the floor and held His face in His hands and wept as the child stared at a screen.

 Multitudes of people - one after the other - closed the door or didn't even hear His call.